nanoacademic/devicegen/tutorials/devicegen_tutorial.md

 dG.view()
 ```

 The first input of the `relabel_surface` method is the old name of the surface and the second input is its new name.
-This method has additional optional inputs that allows users to set some meta data for each surface which can define the boundary conditions at the surface (see [device_gen.py](../device_generators/device_gen.py).
+This method has additional optional inputs that allows users to set some metadata for each surface which can define the boundary conditions at the surface (see [device_gen.py](../device_generators/device_gen.py).

 Using the same procedure described above, the surface labels can be shown to be: